 JPL scientist Don Yeomans provides the 4-1-1 on 2012.

 Mitchell doesn’t expect the hard-core prophets of doom to accept the assurances of NASA … or, for that matter, Cosmic Log.
 “They don’t trust the media or academia, because we do in fact pose a real threat — not to their physical well-being, but to their storytelling,” he said.
+Any potential for panic?

 Is there a danger in doomsday stories?
 Based on his studies of survivalists, Mitchell doubts that 2012 worries will touch off mass panic.
 He told me that folks who are worried about the collapse of society usually shy away from group activities.
 “There aren’t any ‘groups,’ though one will pop up every once in a while, just to see and be seen,” he said.
 “It’s just a myth to suggest that groups exist, other than online mailing lists that nudge electrons back and forth.
 Largely, it’s individual activity, if there’s any activity at all.”

 But Rosanna Guadagno, a social psychologist at the University of Alabama, worries that websites and apocalyptic chatter on the Internet could create a “tipping point” for 2012 hysteria.
 “I think it’s going to ramp up as we get closer to next December,” she told me.
+Guadagno’s research focuses on the effect that computer-mediated communication has on social interaction and influence.

 “The one thing that we have going against us is the way that information spreads online,” she told me on Tuesday.
 “For example, yesterday half the world thought Jon Bon Jovi was dead, just because one person set up a website.”